C. J. Muere: Priority

 Muere called a batch mate of his in StarStruck to tell that he formally said good bye to Ms. Ida Henares, to say good bye to show business.

 Muere wants to study full-time and he is taking Dentistry at Centro Escolar University.

-In March 2013, he graduated at Centro Escolar University with the degree of Doctor of Dental Medicine and passed the Dentistrt Licensure exam at the same year.
+In March 2013, he graduated at Centro Escolar University with the degree of Doctor of Dental Medicine and passed the Dentistry Licensure exam at the same year.
 He is currently taking his M.S.
 Orthodontics at Centro Escolar University Graduate School.